nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-sp-functions.md

 }

 ```
-Above , we have modified our `console.log` statements in order to fit the incoming file data that we want to try and upload.
-We then want to call our new function `uploadToIPFS` which we will implement in a following section on this page.
-Before we do that, we should implement a helper function, `readFileSize()` that can translate the `size` value our `messageContent` object holds.
+Above, we modified our `console.log` statements to display the incoming file data that we want to upload.
+Next, we want to call our new function, `uploadToIPFS()`, which we'll implement in a following section on this page.
+Before that, we need to implement a helper function, `readFileSize()`, that can translate the size value into a 'human-readable' format for our `messageContent` object.

 ## Modifying our `readFileSize()` function.